christophscheuch/CryptoX/README.md

 | Kraken        |   Yes  |   Yes  |   Yes  |   Yes  |
 | Lykke         |   Yes  |   Yes  |   No   |   No   |
 | Poloniex      |   Yes  |   Yes  |   Yes  |   Yes  |

-Note: Bitstamp only provides order books for BTCUSD even though trading of other asset pairs is possible.